-Is There a Deadline to Ask for a State Hearing?
+Is There a Deadline to Ask for a State Fair Hearing?

-Yes, you only have 120 days to ask for a State Hearing.
-The 120 days start either the day after the mental health plan personally gives you its appeal decision notice or the day after the postmark date of the mental health plan appeal decision notice.
+Yes, you only have 120 days to ask for a State Fair Hearing.
+The 120 days start from the date of the mental health plan's written appeal decision notice .

-If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State Hearing at any time.
+If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State Fair Hearing at any time.

-Can I Continue Services While I'm Waiting for a State Hearing Decision?
+Can I Continue Services While I'm Waiting for a State Fair Hearing Decision?

-If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Hearing decision, you must ask for a State Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
-When you ask for a State Hearing, you must say that you want to keep getting services during the State Hearing process.
+If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Fair Hearing decision, you must ask for a State Fair Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
+When you ask for a State Fair Hearing, you must say that you want to keep getting services during the State Fair Hearing process.